Logo

 Title: PRR 4533, MBM-62T, 1965

-Description: M.U.
-Electrics.
-Here is an original photo that I took of Pennsylvania Railroad equipment in Hollidaysburg, Pennsylvania, on 03 July 1965.
-Shown here (R to L) are PRR #4533 and #4571.
+Description: Electric M.U.
+Here is an original photo that I took in Hollidaysburg, Pennsylvania, on 3 July 1965.
+Shown here (R to L) are Pennsylvania Railroad cars #4533 and #4571.
 Both were built by American Car & Foundry. #4533 is an MBM-62T (Mail Car), while #4571 is an MPB-54E3 (Baggage Car).
 Both look serviceable to me, but I guess their numbers are up!
-This photo was taken along South Juniata Street, adjacent to the PRR's Freight Station.
-Hollidaysburg's famous "Chimney Rocks" are also visible in the distance!
+Photo taken along South Juniata Street, adjacent to the Freight Station.
+Hollidaysburg's "Chimney Rocks" are visible in the distance!

 Photo Date: 7/3/1965 Upload Date: 7/29/2016 3:06:29 AM